elaizae/web-typography-20-21/README.md

 - I also added who is speaking before every sentence.
 - I decided to change background color of the first few sounds (that I initially made green red and blue.)
-A light cream greenish tone (#B7BFAE) So now the sounds go from that color to black.
+I wanted a more neutral tone so I went light cream greenish tone (#B7BFAE), to make it minimal but still potray the effect of the sounds.
+So now the sounds go from that color to black.
 Its well timed and somehow makes the illusion good because I added a smooth transition.

 - I made Constant K Brenner `font-family: "Brenner Sans Medium";` because he's supposed to be the regular human person in this scene.
 So he gets a basic font and font style.
 - The questioner, out of sight and his voice comes from speakers of some kind of computer `font-family: "Brenner Mono Light";` a more computer / typewriter font styling.